lley154/fabric-block-explorer/README.md

 ## Make sure you have a private admin key available for the blockchain explorer

-copy the generated private key to priv_sk
+Copy the generated private key to priv_sk

 For example
 ```